· · AI

 How to organize SharePoint and OneDrive so Claude can actually find your documents

-Your SharePoint site is organized for people browsing folders.
+Your SharePoint and OneDrive setup is organized for people browsing folders.
 Claude reads metadata.
 That mismatch is why the M365 Connector finds nothing useful and Cowork struggles with your files.
 Restructuring for AI access takes a weekend and pays off immediately.

 Quick answers